The Other One (1977 TV series)

 The Other One is a British sitcom, produced by BBC Television.
-It ran from 1977 to 1979, a total of 13 episodes were produced over two series and was written by Bob Larbey and John Esmonde.
+It ran from 1977 to 1979 - a total of 13 episodes were produced over two series - and was written by Bob Larbey and John Esmonde.
 The series was a follow up vehicle for Richard Briers who recently had success in the sitcom The Good Life (1975–1978).
 The premise for the series initially focussed on two passengers Ralph Tanner (Briers) and Brian Bryant (Michael Gambon) who meet at Gatwick Airport, en-route on holiday to Spain.
 They soon find themselves on the same flight and eventually the same hotel.
 Although they come from different walks of life, they soon bond and form a close friendship, as they embark on a series of misadventures.

 Premise

-The idea for the show came from creating a dynamic similar to The Odd Couple, where two 'misfits' with different personalities, whom are diametrically opposite in character, are drawn together in friendship.
-Brian is an introverted bore whom is gullible and timid, whilst Ralph is an extroverted, outgoing, lively party animal, who also happens to be a compulsive liar.
-When interviewed about the series in an article by Mary Malcom at the time of show's release, Larbey notes that Brian has led a boring existence and he sees Ralph as the fuse which makes his life more exciting, whilst Ralph sees Brian as someone who is naive and trustful enough not see through him.
+The idea for the show came from creating a dynamic similar to The Odd Couple, where two 'misfits' with different personalities, who are diametrically opposite in character, are drawn together in friendship.
+Brian is an introverted bore who is gullible and timid, whilst Ralph is an extroverted, outgoing and lively party animal, who also happens to be a compulsive liar.
+When interviewed about the series in an article by Mary Malcom at the time of show's release, Larbey noted that Brian has led a boring existence and sees Ralph as the fuse which makes his life more exciting, whilst Ralph sees Brian as someone who is naive and trustful enough not to see through him.
 However it turns out that Ralph is rather incompetent and quite ill-equipped with everyday life, yet he always seems to impress Brian who fails to see Ralph's failings.
 The first series see the pair experiencing a series of misadventures during their holiday in Spain, whilst the second series charts their return to England, where they go into business together as travelling salesmen.